clairview/clairview/CONTRIBUTING.md

-There are many ways to contribute to MarketTor.
+There are many ways to contribute to ClairView.
 We want to help developers know exactly how users are interacting with their stuff, in a way that doesn't send data to 3rd parties.

 # Creating a PR